raganwald-deprecated/homoiconic/2012/10/idiot.cs.md

       @set({something: arg1, somethingElse: arg2})
 ```

 The moral of the story? *Every CoffeeScript village ought to have its own idiot*.
 If yours is missing, write yourself a new one.
+The I Combinator isn't exactly a go-to function in the toolbox, but one to keep in mind for the odd time it can make things a little simpler.

 p.s.
 It seems that [JavaScript villages have idiots too](https://github.com/raganwald/homoiconic/blob/master/2012/10/idiot.js.md).
 And if you like this article about functions and combinators, you'll love my book [CoffeeScript Ristretto](http://leanpub.com/coffeescript-ristretto).
 You can check out a free sample PDF *and* there's a no-questions-asked money-back guarantee!